 Check out the website of Malarhorn for booking the boat-rides.

 The lighthouse in Grímsey island was erected back in 1915, but it was destroyed by a German bomber in WW2 and rebuilt after the war in 1949.

 There are departures to the island at 09:00 in the morning and at 13:30.
 I never seem to be at Drangsnes at the right time for the departure.
 I am hopefully going to visit Grímsey island one day as I love seeing the puffins.
 And I have heard that you can get very close to this beautiful bird on Grímsey island.

 As soon as I have visited Grímsey, I will add more photos to this travel-blog.
 Until then I can only add photos of the island from afar.

 At the furthest end of Drangsnes, at Malarhorn by the swimming pool, you will see this big freestanding rock.
 It is a dyke, but we Icelanders have a much better explanation for why this big rock stands here alone.
-In the compilation of folklore by Jón Árnason I found the folklore about this big rock called Drangur.
+In the Collection of folklore by Jón Árnason, I found the folklore about this big rock called Drangur.

 I have written another travel-blog about these 3 trolls, where I have translated the whole folklore for you.

 Here is the part about the troll at Drangsnes:

 "The Kerling who was digging on the east side also got caught by the rays of the sun.
 As she noticed the sunrise she jumped north across Steinsgrímsfjörður fjord and stopped by an escarpment north of the fjord, by the name of Malarhorn, where the sun shone upon her.